Jimi Hendrix

 Jimi Hendrix, known for his innovative electric guitar playing and as a symbol of the 1960s youth counterculture, died on September 18, 1970.
 This was during his third European tour resulting from an apparent overdose of barbiturates in London, England.

-In 2011, Rolling Stone Magazine voted him the best guitar player of all time.
+In 2011, Rolling Stone Magazine voted him the best guitar player ever.

 ASCAP Biographical Dictionary